AgoraIO/Advanced-Video/Video-Call-with-Chat/OpenDuo-iOS-Objective-C/README.md

 ## Introduction

-Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora OpenDuo for iOS is an open-source demo that integrates video chat into your Web applications.
+Built upon the Agora Video SDK and the Agora RTM SDK, the Agora OpenDuo for iOS is an open-source demo that integrates video chat into your iOS applications.

 This sample app allows you to:

-- Login the signaling server
+- Login the RTM server
 - Make a call
 - Accept or hang up a call
 - Mute/unmute a user